Danger! The left have taken over your minds and your TV sets. Well, er, no, that would be the right.

 It's recorded that British convicts, marines, officers and their families and even some children of convicts arrived at 'Botany Bay' on the 18 January.
 They didn't set up camp however, as Commander Arthur Phillip thought the tough soil and lack of fresh water made for an unsuitable settlement.

-Phillip (a real Australian hero btw, who lived here a total of four years) unofficially claimed it for Britain and named the mass inlet "Sydney Cove" after the English politician who appointed Phillip as Commander of the Fleet (bizarrely, Lord Sydney never actually set foot in Australia— ever).
+Phillip (a real Australian hero btw, who lived here a total of four years) unofficially claimed it for Britain and named the mass inlet "Sydney Cove" after the English politician who appointed Phillip as Commander of the Fleet (bizarrely, Lord Sydney, who our most famous, largest city is named after, never actually set foot in Australia— ever).
 Impressed by the cove, Phillip soon brought the rest of his convoy to the site.

 Cut to 26 January.
 Yes, it's recorded that on this day, the First Fleet did land at Sydney Cove.
-But when you consider just how many green and gold helium balloons the Hawke Government released during the Bicentennial celebrations in 1988— and the fact the Royals came all the way from the Northern Hemisphere to watch —it seems rather over the top to commemorate anchorage?
-It must be something else...
+But when you consider just how many green and gold helium balloons the Hawke Government released during the Bicentennial celebrations in 1988— and the fact the Royals came all the way from the Northern Hemisphere to watch —it seems rather over the top to commemorate anchorage, don't you think?
+It must signify something else...
 Hmm...
 Perhaps it's the proclamation of British sovereignty?

-Yes, marking their territory like a very dignified dog urinating on a tree, on 26 January, Phillip and other marine officials planted the British flag into the ground and formally took possession of the land on behalf of the British Empire.
+Because that's what happened on 26 January 1788.
+Not Captain Cook's "discovery", not the arrival of the First Fleet, but the marking of territory — like a very dignified dog urinating on a tree — whereby Phillip and other marine officials planted the British flag into the ground and formally took possession of the land on behalf of the British Empire.

-That happened on the 26 January 1788.
-Like buying Australian souvenirs with a Made in China sticker, Australia Day looks all Australiana on the surface, but is effectively a product from another country.
-And unlike buying souvenirs, in this case it was stolen.
+So, just like buying Australian souvenirs with a Made in China sticker, Australia Day looks all Australiana on the surface, but is effectively a product from another country; and unlike buying souvenirs, in this case it was stolen.

 How thick is the dust on our history books?